 In 2018, AYPF marked a major milestone by turning 25!
-Over those 25 years, much has been done to help traditionally underserved youth become more successful, and we count our work in improving youth policy as a significant contribution to those efforts.
+Over those 25 years, much has been done to help youth marginalized by systemic inequities to become more successful, and we count our work in improving youth policy as a significant contribution to those efforts.

-As we think about the future of our work, we are recommitting to our mission of educating, engaging, and informing policymakers and practitioners about education, youth, and workforce policies to improve the lives of traditionally underserved youth.
+As we think about the future of our work, we are recommitting to our mission of educating, engaging, and informing policymakers, practitioners, and researchers about education, youth, and workforce policies to improve the lives of youth marginalized by systemic inequities.
 For us, it is a matter of basic fairness that all young people have the necessary supports and services needed to be successful.
-Over the past 25 years, we have learned a lot about what works and what does not to help traditionally underserved youth, and we believe that policymakers, armed with the research, data, and knowledge, will make the right decisions for youth.
+Over the past 25 years, we have learned a lot about what works and what does not to help youth marginalized by systemic inequities, and we believe that policymakers, armed with the research, data, and knowledge, will make the right decisions for youth.

-We invite you to learn more about our work and what we have found works for young people on our redesgined website.
+We invite you to learn more about our work and what we have found works for young people on our redesigned website.